What do you like to do in your spare time?

 Could it be seen as a skill that others would pay to learn?
 Can you make something that others might want to purchase?

-If you enjoy fly fishing, and tie your own flies, you could make extras and sell them to other enthusiasts.
-If you know your local area, look into become a guide.
+If you enjoy fly fishing and tie your own flies, you could make extras and sell them to other enthusiasts.
+If you know your local area, look into becoming a guide.
 My uncle made money as a river guide for years, subsidizing his love of rafting quite nicely.